Amsterdam Haggadah

-The Amsterdam Haggadah contains the text of the Passover Haggadah which accompanies the Passover Seder.
-Written and illuminated in 1695, it is notable for its illustrations, made by Amsterdam printer Abraham B. Jacob, which include one of the earliest printed maps of the Holy Land.
+The Amsterdam Haggadah is an illustrated and annotated edition of the Passover Haggadah, the text that accompanies the Passover Seder.
+It was first printed in Amsterdam in 1695, and a second edition with only minor changes followed in 1712.
+It is notable for its copperplate illustrations by Abraham B. Jacob, which include one of the earliest printed maps of the Holy Land.